Christian Camping Leader, Ghana

 I was converted in 1984 through an Open door Crusade which was organized in my locality.
 During the crusade, an altar call was made and I gave my whole being to Christ.
 As a boy, I joined Ghana Boys Scout Association which was involved in adventure camping and this help to shape my leadership skills and invoke me self-confident though in a secular way.
 At the secondary school, I joined Scripture Union which was involved in camp activities and then become the prayer secretary.

 Tell us about your family.

-I’m married to Patience and togetherwe have been blessed with three (3) daughters; two biological and one adopted.
-Their names are Gloria – 10 years, Eunice – 9 years and Esther – 13 years.
+I am married to Honesty and blessed with two boys and a girl.
+Padmore – 10 years, Eldwin – 8 years and Ella – 3 years.

-I’m currently serving as the Interim Treasurer of the West Africa Regional Committee.
+Currently, I serve as the interim chairman of West Africa Regional Committee.

 What do you do on your day off?

 I like reading Christian novels and watching Christian movies.
 I also enjoy encouraging the young ones in the church and friends to focus on Jesus Christ as the Author and Finisher of our faith and performing any role in the house of the Lord

 Besides the Bible, what is your favorite book?